pybraries/pybraries/docs/contributing.rst

 If you think you have found a security vulnerability, please email jeffmshale at gmail dot com.

-Please don't report it in an issue or in any other public forum.
+Please don't report it in an GitHub issue or in any other public forum.

 Thank you!